-Have you ever wondered where to find the most authentic and tasty food or the most delicious and freshest drink in Lisbon?
-Here’s a list of 10 must-go hidden restaurants, cafés and bars in the sunniest capital of Europe.
-For more, play any of our Lisbon Discovery Games.
+Have you ever wondered where to find the most authentic and tasty food or the most delicious and refreshing drinks in Lisbon?
+Here’s a list of 10 must-visit hidden restaurants, cafés and bars in the sunniest capital of Europe.

 1. MADAME PETISCA

-In May 2015 Madame Petisca came to Lisbon with a great goal to share experiences through tapas, wines and authentic Portuguese products.
+In May 2015 Madame Petisca came to Lisbon with a goal of sharing experiences through tapas, wines and authentic Portuguese products.
 The concept is created by Shiadu brand and the values are shown by good quality service, a guarantee of quality and demand.
-As a location, it’s also an interesting place to visit, because the restaurant is in an old French perfume factory, just next to the Miradouro de Santa Catarina.
-Play our Bairro & Principe Real: local hangouts and forgotten stories game.
+As a location, it’s also an interesting place to visit, because the restaurant is in an old French perfume factory just next to the Miradouro de Santa Catarina.
+To learn more about the area, play our Bairro & Principe Real: local hangouts and forgotten stories game.

 2. SOLAR DO VINHO PORTO

-Next to Miradouro São Pedro de Alcântara, you’ll find Solar do Vinho Porto that serves over 300 labels of port wine accompanied with Portuguese hams and cheeses.
-The 18th-century building is fascinating as itself and the interior was restored by Paulo Lobo and the tasting room still has the original tiles of the palace.
+Next to Miradouro São Pedro de Alcântara, you’ll find Solar do Vinho Porto serving over 300 labels of port wine accompanied by Portuguese hams and cheeses.
+The 18th-century building is fascinating as it was restored by Paulo Lobo and the tasting room still has the original tiles of the palace.

 Neighbourhood: Principe Real